Belgarus/Websites/Website.01/readme.md

-For this project I will be creating an entire web page from a design that is provided to me. https://www.theodinproject.com/lessons/foundations-landing-page
+For this project I will be creating an entire web page from scratch by a design that is provided to me. https://www.theodinproject.com/lessons/foundations-landing-page